Innovative Research in Sustainability

-The University of Sydney Eureka Prize for Innovative Research in Sustainability is awarded for research that has produced innovative solutions to support ongoing and improved sustainability practices or policies.
+The University of Sydney Eureka Prize for Sustainability Research is awarded for research that has directly contributed to new or improved sustainability outcomes.

 Prize